-i) The extant guidelines on Capital Adequacy permit banks to include revaluation reserves at a discount of 55% as a part of Tier II Capital.
-In view of this, it is necessary that revaluation reserves represent true appreciation in the market value of the properties and banks have in place a comprehensive policy for revaluation of fixed assets owned by them.
-Such a policy should inter alia cover procedure for identification of assets for revaluation, maintenance of separate set of records for such assets, the frequency of revaluation, depreciation policy for such assets, policy for sale of such revalued assets etc. The policy should also cover the disclosure required to be made in the 'Notes on Account' regarding the details of revaluation such as the original cost of the fixed assets subject to revaluation and accounting treatment for appreciation / depreciation etc.

-ii) As the revaluation should reflect the change in the fair value of the fixed asset, the frequency of revaluation should be determined based on the observed volatility in the prices of the assets in the past.
+The revaluation policy of fixed assets should, inter alia, cover procedure for identification of assets for revaluation, maintenance of separate set of records for such assets, the frequency of revaluation, depreciation policy for such assets, policy for sale of such revalued assets, etc. The policy should also cover the disclosure required to be made in the 'Notes on Account' regarding the details of revaluation such as the original cost of the fixed assets subject to revaluation and accounting treatment for appreciation / depreciation etc. As the revaluation should reflect the change in the fair value of the fixed asset, the frequency of revaluation should be determined based on the observed volatility in the prices of the assets in the past.
 Further, any change in the method of depreciation should reflect the change in the expected pattern of consumption of the future economic benefits of the assets.
-The banks should adhere to these principles meticulously while changing the frequency of revaluation/method of depreciation for a particular class of asset and should make proper disclosures in this regard.
+The banks should adhere to these principles meticulously while changing the frequency of revaluation / method of depreciation for a particular class of asset and should make proper disclosures in this regard.

-(c) Policy for Empanelment of Independent valuers
+b) Policy for Empanelment of Independent Valuers

-i) Banks should have a procedure for empanelment of professional valuers and maintain a register of 'approved list of valuers'.
+i)Banks should have a procedure for empanelment of professional valuers and maintain a register of 'approved list of valuers'.

-ii) Banks may prescribe a minimum qualification for empanelment of valuers.
-Different qualifications may be prescribed for different classes of assets (e.g. land and building, plant and machinery, agricultural land, etc.).
+ii)Banks may prescribe a minimum qualification for empanelment of valuers.
+Different qualifications may be prescribed for different classes of assets (e.g. land & building, plant & machinery, agricultural land, etc).
 While prescribing the qualification, banks may take into consideration the qualifications prescribed under Section 34AB (Rule 8A) of the Wealth Tax Act, 1957.

-2. Banks may also be guided by the relevant Accounting Standard issued by the Institute of Chartered Accountants of India
+2.Banks may also be guided by the relevant Accounting Standard issued by the Institute of Chartered Accountants of India